Automaker-Unofficial/AutoMaker/README.md

 ### Running/Debugging from Netbeans
 The config file needs to be specified as a VM argument.
 Go to project *properties > Run* and add ```-DlibertySystems.configFile=<Path to repository>\AutoMaker\AutoMaker.configFile.xml``` to the VM arguments.
 You can then either run/debug the AutoMaker project.

+### Installation

+Instalator building is not automated yet.
+To install an opensource version of Automaker istall an official one that can be downloaded [here](https://cel-robox.com/downloads) and then replace files in instalation folder of Automaker with files from releases page of this repo. [releases](https://github.com/Automaker-Unofficial/AutoMaker/releases)